stackbit-projects/important-onion-e7e84/src/pages/index.md

         image: images/classic/feature-2.png
         media_position: left
         media_width: fifty
+        subtitle: >-
-        subtitle: Level up your business game with intensive readings and networking?
+          Level up your business game with intensive readings and networking at a fraction of the cost what others pay hundreds of thousands for, over two years.
     feature_padding_vert: large
     align: center
     background_color: secondary